-reliable, if d = 2, we backtrack to the point after UpdateContext is consumed.
+The repair engine follows the steps of a regular parser until it hits the token colon ':'.
+At this point, the parser backtracks to the point where the d-th last reliable token was consumed.
+Here, d is a parameter whose value lies in [1-4].
+Since LunchSeminarVar and UpdateContext (identifiers) are reliable, if d = 2, we backtrack to the point after UpdateContext is consumed.
 Our engine now enumerates several repairs that add and/or remove punctuation tokens.
-While in this example, symbolic backtracking yielded repair candidates, there may be formulas where the true error location lies in an earlier part of the formula outside the sybmolic backtracking depth.
+While in this example, symbolic backtracking yielded repair candidates, there may be formulas where the true error location lies in an earlier part of the formula outside the symbolic backtracking depth.
 In such cases, LAMIRAGE makes use of neural error localization (described in Section 4.3.2) to predict error locations.

 Following this methodology of backtracking and candidate enumeration, we generate candidates P3 and P4.
-Since P3 and P4 are both at a token-edit distance 3 from P1, we break the tie using fine-tuned CODEBERT to find P4 as the most natural repair.
+Since both P3 and P4 are at a token-edit distance 3 from P1, we break the tie using fine-tuned CODEBERT to find P4 as the most natural repair.